Home » Cakes & Pies » Banana Pudding Cupcakes

 Instructions

 • Prepare the cake mix per the instructions on the box using milk or buttermilk in place of the water.
 Use the same quantity of eggs and oil recommended.
-Bake the cupcakes per the directions then set aside to cool.
+Bake the cupcakes per the directions until a toothpick inserted into the centers comes back clean.
+Remove from the muffin pan to a wire rack to cool.

-• Banana Pudding Filling: In a medium size mixing bowl, use an electric mixer to whip together the cream cheese and the sweetened condensed milk.
+• Banana Pudding Filling: In a medium size mixing bowl, use an electric mixer to whip together the cream cheese, sweetened condensed milk and vanilla extract.
 Beat on medium speed for 1- 2 minutes or just until light and fluffy.

-• To the mixture add milk, vanilla and instant vanilla pudding mix.
+• To the mixture add the instant vanilla pudding mix and milk..

 • Whip the ingredients together on medium-high speed for 2-3 minutes or until the mixture thickens.
 Fold in 1 cup of whipped topping by hand.

-• Assemble: Using a sharp knife cut a cone in the center of each cupcake removing the cake.
+• Assemble: Using a sharp knife or a cupcake corer cut a cone in the center of each cupcake removing the cake.
 Leave a 1/2 inch border around the edge.
 (Avoid cutting all the way to the bottom.)

-• Sprinkle 1/2 of the crushed vanilla wafer crumbs into the bottom of the cupcake, reserving the remaining for garnishing.
-Spoon the banana pudding into the center.
+• Sprinkle 1/2 of the crushed vanilla wafer crumbs into the bottoms of the cupcakes, reserving the remaining for garnishing.
+Spoon the banana pudding mixture into the centers.

 • Pipe a dollop of whipped topping on top and garnish with reserved vanilla wafer crumbs.